Aldo Leopold Wilderness

 Aldo Leopold Wilderness, along with Gila Wilderness and Blue Range Wilderness, is part of New Mexico's Gila National Forest.
 It became part of the National Wilderness Preservation System in 1980 by an act of the United States Congress and has a total of 202016 acre (316 sq. mi.).
 The wilderness area lies along the crest of the Black Range.

 The Continental Divide of the Americas and the Continental Divide Trail traverse part of the wilderness.

 History

-The area with the Aldo Leopold Wilderness was formerly part of the Gila Wilderness, the world's first wilderness area, established in 1924.
+The area within the Aldo Leopold Wilderness was formerly part of the Gila Wilderness, the world's first wilderness area, established in 1924.
 Later, the Gila was reduced in size and this area became the Black Range Primitive Area.
 In 1980, the Aldo Leopold Wilderness was created, named after Aldo Leopold, a pioneering environmentalist.